INTJ

 Frequently Asked Questions

-The INTJ stack is Introverted Intuition (dominant), Extraverted Thinking (auxiliary), Introverted Feeling (tertiary), and Extraverted Sensing (inferior).
-The shadow stack mirrors these with opposite attitudes.
+- The INTJ cognitive stack is Introverted Intuition (dominant), Extraverted Thinking (auxiliary), Introverted Feeling (tertiary), and Extraverted Sensing (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore INTJ in Depth